JamlBurk/02-Space-Shooter/README.md

-# Final Project 2D- Burke
+# Final Project 2- Burke

-Exercise for MSCH-C220
+Project for MSCH-C220

 A basic space-shooter arcade game, created in Godot.

+Created on 2/11/2023 for MSCH-C 220

 ## Implementation